RecipeShare Test Kitchen

 Baked apple cider donuts made with cider simmered from whole apples, finished with a buttery cinnamon sugar coating for a cozy, bakery-style result.

-The cider can be made up to five days ahead and refrigerated.
-The donuts are best the day they are baked, but they keep for 24 hours in an airtight container.
-Warm briefly in a low oven to refresh the coating.
+The cider can be made well ahead and refrigerated, which turns the baking day into a quick mix-and-bake job.
+The donuts are best the day they are baked, but they can be refreshed briefly in a low oven the next day.

 Can I make these without a donut pan?
 Yes.
 Use a standard muffin tin and fill each well halfway.
 Bake slightly longer until a toothpick comes out clean, then butter and coat with cinnamon sugar.